materialsvirtuallab/matcalc/docs/matcalc.md

 Bases: [`PropCalc`](#matcalc._base.PropCalc)

-Calculator for energetic properties.

-Initialize the class with the required computational parameters to set up properties and configurations.
-This class is used to perform calculations and provides an interface to manage computational settings such as calculator setup, elemental references, ground state relaxation, and additional calculation parameters.
+Handles the computation of energetic properties such as formation energy per atom, cohesive energy per atom, and relaxed structures for input compositions.
+This class enables a streamlined setup for performing computational property calculations based on different reference data and relaxation configurations.

+* **Variables:**
+  * **calculator** – The computational calculator used for numerical simulations and property evaluations.
+  * **elemental_refs** – Reference data dictionary or identifier for elemental properties.
+    If a string (“MatPES-PBE” or “MatPES-r2SCAN”), loads default references;
+    if a dictionary, uses custom provided data.
+  * **use_dft_gs_reference** – Whether to use DFT ground state data for energy computations when referencing elemental properties.
+  * **relax_structure** – Specifies whether to relax the input structures before property calculations.
+If True, relaxation is applied.
+  * **relax_calc_kwargs** – Optional keyword arguments for fine-tuning relaxation calculation settings or parameters.

+Initializes the class with the given calculator and optional configurations for elemental references, density functional theory (DFT) ground state reference, and options for structural relaxation.

+This constructor allows initializing essential components of the object, tailored for specific computational settings.
+The parameters include configurations for elemental references, an optional DFT ground state reference, and structural relaxation preferences.

 * **Parameters:**
-  * **calculator** (*Calculator*) – The computational calculator object implementing specific calculation protocols or methods for performing numerical simulations.
+  * **calculator** (*Calculator*) – A Calculator instance for performing calculations.
-  * **elemental_refs** (*Literal* *[* *"MatPES-PBE"* *,*  *"MatPES-r2SCAN"* *]*  *|* *dict*) – Specifies the elemental reference data source.
-It can either be a
+  * **elemental_refs** (*Literal* *[* *"MatPES-PBE"* *,*  *"MatPES-r2SCAN"* *]*  *|* *dict*) – Specifies the elemental references to be used.
+It can either be
-    predefined identifier (“MatPES-PBE” or “MatPES-r2SCAN”) to load default references or, alternatively, it can be a dictionary directly providing custom reference data.
-The dict should be of the format {element_symbol: {“structure”: structure_object, “energy_per_atom”: energy_per_atom,
-    “energy_atomic”: energy_atomic}}
+    a predefined string identifier (“MatPES-PBE”, “MatPES-r2SCAN”) or a dictionary mapping elements to their energy references.
-  * **use_dft_gs_reference** (*bool*) – Whether to use the ground state reference from DFT calculations for energetics or other property computations.
+  * **use_dft_gs_reference** (*bool*) – Determines whether to use DFT ground state energy as a reference.
+Defaults to False.
+  * **relax_structure** (*bool*) – Specifies if the structure should be relaxed before proceeding with calculations.
+Defaults to True.
-  * **relax_calc_kwargs** (*dict* *|* *None*) – Optional dictionary containing additional keyword arguments
-    for customizing the configurations and execution of the relaxation calculations.
+  * **relax_calc_kwargs** (*dict* *|* *None*) – Additional keyword arguments for the relaxation
+    calculation.
+Can be a dictionary of settings or None.
+Defaults to None.

 #### \_abc_impl *= <_abc._abc_data object>*